Nuclear Medicine Exam for Determining Brain Death

 This is a delayed image test meaning that images are taken every five minutes or so to "track" the flow of the radioactive chemical.
-You can see the flow apearing darker throughout the body (shoulders, neck and face) but none shows up within the brain cavity.
+You can see the flow appearing darker throughout the body (shoulders, neck, and face) but none shows up within the brain cavity.

-Here is an example of normal brain perfersion:
+Here is an example of normal brain perfusion:

 Notice how the brain becomes darker colored as does the rest of the body?
 That is a sign of normal brain perfusion.
 Here's a larger version: